yvonen-s/tw-us-nationid/README.md

 ### 2. aidmerge.py
 ----
 #### Building merged dataframe summing different types of U.S. military aid
 Tracked six major types of military aid that the U.S. has provided to Taiwan: major arms sales (`majorsalessince1990.csv`, `ciparmssales.csv`), security assistance spending (`cipsas.csv`), foreign military training (`cipfmt.csv`), excess defense articles (`eda.csv`), foreign assistance purposed for conflict, peace and security (`foreignassistance.csv`) and overseas loans and grants for military spending (`greenbook.csv`).
 Datasets were not consistently formatted, so filtered out Taiwan-specific and purpose-specific data from global datasets and trimmed to time period for analysis.
 Coded equation to sum all individual allocations into single totals per year.
-Merged these six cleaned datasets together under common key value `year` into _`aidmerge.csv`_, a file listing the amount of military aid the U.S. provided to Taiwan each year, by type and overall.
+Merged these six cleaned datasets together under common key value `year` and saved into _`aidmerge.csv`_, a file listing the amount of military aid the U.S. provided to Taiwan each year, by type and overall (new `totalsum` column).
 Checked to ensure all tracked years contain data for all six types of aid (expenditures of $0 are not missing values).

 Notes: Because there are differences between the amounts of U.S. foreign arms sales that are notified, approved and delivered, major arms sales is represented in three corresponding columns `Notified Sales`, `Approved Sales`, `Delivered Sales`.
-However, the equation for `total sum` of aid provided per year uses only the amount `Delivered Sales`.
+However, the equation for `totalsum` of aid provided per year uses only the amount `Delivered Sales`.
 Foreign military training and excess defense articles, which are 'in kind' forms of aid, had to be converted to representative monetary amounts; approximation rates were provided by the issuing bodies.
 #### Charts and analysis
 Output line graph of total spending over time, _`aidmerge.png`_.
 Output clustered bar chart of types of spending over time, _`aidtypes.png`_.
 ### 3. teds.py